 Celebrate the success of the company together with employees to make them feel that they belong.
-Celebrating together helps to reinforce the willingness of the team to work together while they realise that their efforts are well appreciated.
+Celebrating together helps to reinforce the willingness of the team to work together while they realize that their efforts are well appreciated.
 CEO of Zignal Labs, Josh Ginsberg believes in a celebratory environment at the workplace to foster and motivate his employees.
 He includes Happy hours during lunch and team outings to reward employees for work well done.
 Sending small emails to mark an employee’s individual achievement can help a long way in boosting their morale.

 Incorporating Intrinsic and Extrinsic Reward system promises the long-term increase in team productivity.
-Extrinsic rewards include pay, bonus, benefits and promotions while Intrinsic awards include recognition, career advancement and learning opportunity.
+Extrinsic rewards include pay, bonus, benefits, and promotions while Intrinsic awards include recognition, career advancement, and learning opportunity.
 Of all the factors, pay constitutes the biggest factor contributing to employees motivation with a mean value of 4.050.

-Thus, these seven attributes exhibited by an owner of a startup can certainly maximise your chances of increasing the productivity of your team at least by 50% and foster a more congenial work environment.
+Thus, these seven attributes exhibited by an owner of a startup can certainly maximize your chances of increasing the productivity of your team at least by 50% and foster a more congenial work environment.
 Once you decide to stay focused on inculcating these qualities, you will find yourself making the most of your limited time and resources.